rfmx49/id-chat/README.md

-Chat
+Chat Client for Interaction Design
 ===

-This application is made with Node.js, Express, Socket.io and Jade.
+This application uses Node.js and the Node modules Express, Socket.io and Jade.
-It use Bootstrap from Twitter and the javascript librairie SlimScroll.
+It use Bootstrap from Twitter and the javascript SlimScroll.
-To use it, you need Node.js and those 3 modules.
+To use it, you need Node.js.

-## Install the three modules :
+## Install three modules with Node:
 	- Go to the chat directory and use this command
 	- npm install express@4.12.0
 	- npm install socket.io@1.3.4